 How to Retire in Portugal: Visas and Residence Permits

 The Portugal Golden Visa Program is a five-year residency-by-investment scheme for non-EU citizens.
-This program was introduced by the Portuguese government in order to attract foreign investment to the country.
+The Portuguese government introduced this program to attract foreign investment to the country.

-The Golden Visa is particularly popular for individuals seeking to retire in Portugal, as it allows them to live in the country without having to engage in work or business activities.
+The Golden Visa is particularly popular for individuals seeking to retire in Portugal, as it allows them to live without engaging in work or business activities.

-In order to apply for the Golden Visa and have the right to live, work, and study in Portugal, foreigners have to make a minimum investment in the country.
+Foreigners must make a minimum investment in Portugal to apply for the Golden Visa and have the right to live, work, and study there.

 Some of the most popular Golden Visa investments were in residential real estate and commercial ventures in designated interior areas in Portugal.
 However, Portugal’s Golden Visa Program went through significant changes.
 The Portuguese government announced that the program no longer accepts the purchase of real estate or real-estate-related funds as qualifying investments.
 Making a capital transfer of a value equal to or above €1.5 million is also no longer eligible for the Golden Visa.

-Despite real estate investment and the €1.5 million capital transfer option no longer being available, there are many other investment options that will continue to be eligible for the Golden Visa Program.
+Despite real estate investment and the €1.5 million capital transfer option no longer being available, many other investment options will continue to be eligible for the Golden Visa Program.
 They are as follows:

-• Fund subscription: Make a contribution to a qualified investment fund (such as private equity funds or venture capital funds) worth at least €500,000
+- Fund subscription: Contribute to a qualified investment fund (such as private equity funds or venture capital funds) worth at least €500,000

 The Portugal Golden Visas permit their holders to stay in the country for up to five years, after which they can apply for permanent residence.